tidev/appcd-plugin-webpack/migration.md

 The preset will be configured automatically for you by default, but you can easily overwrite options through the config file if you like.
 Take a look at the [options](https://github.com/appcelerator/babel-preset-app#options) to see what's available.

+> 💡 **NOTE**
+>
-> 💡 **NOTE:** Although we highly recommend using [`@titanium-sdk/babel-preset-app`](https://github.com/appcelerator/babel-preset-app) for Titanium Apps, you can use any other Babel presets or plugins if you like.
+> Although we highly recommend using [`@titanium-sdk/babel-preset-app`](https://github.com/appcelerator/babel-preset-app) for Titanium Apps, you can use any other Babel presets or plugins if you like.
 Just be sure you know what you are doing since you need to configure them yourself.

 By default Webpack will **not** transpile anything from `node_modules`.
 However, you can explicitly include dependencies for transpilation in your `tiapp.xml`: